 c)

-Figure 12:Response of standardized water use efficiency to climate of the same year.
-Plotted is the partial response to a) growing season growing degree days, b) growing season precipitation and c) growing season length.
+Figure 12:Response of standardized water use efficiency to climate of the same year for a generalized additive model (GAM) and a linear model (LM).
+Plotted is the partial response to growing season a) growing degree days, b) precipitation and c) length.
 The shaded region shows a 95% confidence interval.